MahmoudKhalil/spark-dataframe-task/README.md

 <a name="intro"></a>
 ## Introduction
 This project was my implementation to a given task, where I should apply some operations to analyse the data, and get more information about the nature of the dataset used.
-In my analysis, I've applied to approaches.
+In my analysis, I've applied two approaches.
 The first approach, probably is not the most correct way to analyse a dataset, where I apply some queries on the dataset to get a picture of the contribution of each attribute.
-The second approach, is to get top/last 10 students, apply some sum (), count (), and avg () functions on the dataset and show the output on the terminal.
+In the second approach, I applied some other traditional mathematical queries to analyse the dataset more, for example, to get top/last 10 students, apply some sum (), count (), and avg () functions on the dataset and show the output on the terminal.

 Also, I've worked with SparkSQL as well.
-I've learnt how to apply SQL queries on the loaded dataset directly from SparkSQL, which is another way of applying queries using the DataFrame APIs.
+I've learnt how to apply SQL queries on the loaded dataset directly from SparkSQL, which is another way of applying queries instead of the DataFrame APIs.

 The project mainly contains two scala scripts.
 The first one which is "WorkingWithCSV.scala" file, contains the analysis, DataFrame preprocessing, and applying custom schema to the DataFrame.